-VOA does not ordinarily support the use of hidden cameras or microphones for newsgathering.
-If extraordinary circumstances prompt you to think of doing so, you must provide in advance justification why it is necessary.
+VOA does not support the use of hidden cameras or microphones for newsgathering.
+If there are extraordinary circumstances to do so, you must justify in advance why it is necessary.

 CLEARANCE MUST COME FROM THE VOA DIRECTOR'S OFFICE, THE OFFICE OF GENERAL COUNSEL AND THE NEWS STANDARDS & BEST PRACTICES EDITOR.